Service Detail

 Tenant Improvement Build-Outs performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Review existing conditions and landlord constraints is treated as a project decision point, not a handoff moment.
-We connect it to existing systems capacity and keep the team aligned on what must be resolved before the next trade package moves.
+Review existing conditions, landlord TI requirements, and City of San Marcos permit path before design is finalized is treated as a project decision point, not a handoff moment.
+We connect it to existing systems capacity in older San Marcos buildings where electrical and HVAC upgrades may be required for current occupancy and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Coordinate design, permits, and release packages is treated as a project decision point, not a handoff moment.
-We connect it to landlord coordination and keep the team aligned on what must be resolved before the next trade package moves.
+Coordinate design, permit submissions, and release packages with TXST, outlet, or seasonal opening-date pressure factored in is treated as a project decision point, not a handoff moment.
+We connect it to landlord coordination with TI allowance scope, building standards, and inspection milestones integrated into the project schedule and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Sequence demolition, systems work, and finishes carefully is treated as a project decision point, not a handoff moment.
-We connect it to permit timing and keep the team aligned on what must be resolved before the next trade package moves.
+Sequence demolition, mechanical systems work, and finishes carefully with health department and fire marshal requirements planned ahead is treated as a project decision point, not a handoff moment.
+We connect it to permit timing through City of San Marcos Development Services with realistic review windows factored into the opening-date commitment and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Manage occupied-building interfaces where required is treated as a project decision point, not a handoff moment.
-We connect it to turnover deadlines and keep the team aligned on what must be resolved before the next trade package moves.
+Manage occupied-building interfaces on active retail corridors with noise, access, and neighbor disruption controls in place is treated as a project decision point, not a handoff moment.
+We connect it to turnover deadlines tied to TXST academic calendar, outlet retail season, or downtown San Marcos seasonal commercial activity and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Turn over the space for tenant occupancy is treated as a project decision point, not a handoff moment.
-We connect it to existing systems capacity and keep the team aligned on what must be resolved before the next trade package moves.
+Turn over the space for tenant occupancy with all City of San Marcos inspections signed off and operational systems functional is treated as a project decision point, not a handoff moment.
+We connect it to existing systems capacity in older San Marcos buildings where electrical and HVAC upgrades may be required for current occupancy and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

 Best Fit